The current (& final) student structure built during 2017 and 2018 – 16′ X 20′ with half-loft – has now been sold.

-For some years now, we have constructed and sold a student/instructor-built cabin each year and a half or so.
-The main purpose of the building is to afford the students actual practice in building with logs.
-The proceeds of the sale go for paying some of the expenses of keeping the program going.
+For some years now, we have constructed and sold a student/instructor-built cabin each year or two.
+The main purpose of the building was to afford the students actual practice in building with logs.
+The proceeds of the sale were used for paying some of the expenses of keeping the program going.

-The price includes the shell, roof structure, i.e., plates, cap plates, a set of purlins and ridgelog – flattened and ready for boards, insulation etc. Covered as well is ongoing advice on disassembly at the school and re-erecting the building on the buyer’s final site.
+The price includes the log shell, roof structure, i.e., plates, cap plates, log marking tags, a set of purlins and ridgelog, flattened and ready for boards, insulation etc. Covered as well is ongoing advice on disassembly at the school and on re-erecting the building on the buyer’s final site.
+Some wooden ladders and scaffold boards can be taken by buyer.
 It is the purchasers obligation to acquire the helpers to accomplish these tasks, as well as the truck hauling.
-With this in mind, preference in the sale is given to former students as they will have most of the knowledge and skills to perform the finishing of the building in a workmanlike manner.
-They may have also been part of its creation.
+It is hoped that the building will be sold as soon as possible.

 Below is the 2010 structure, now proudly residing on a hill overlooking Lake Superior near Silver Bay, MN and owned by Shawn of Litchfield, MN.
 She added some very special windows, a handsome side porch and a surrounding deck system.
 (PS. the commode was later installed inside.)

 This is the 2005 student building purchased and finished by Kevin and Karlene and moved to their property near Hibbing, Minnesota.

 Another cabin built at the school, which now resides west of Ely on Highway 169 – owned by Bruce Wheelright..